ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - aorta and the subclavian, iliac, ophthalmic, occipital, and vertebral arteries can be affected too

-- it is more common in women and mostly affects individuals > 50 years of age
+- it is more common in women and mostly affects individuals over the age of 50

 - the most prominent symptoms are headaches, jaw claudications, and visual disturbances (ischemic optic neuropathy – ION)